-- 4.1.1 The formal taught part of the EngD programme, the Imperial College Professional Skills Development programme and the EngD research project together provide (a) the underlying fundamental skills for research studies in quantitative non-destructive evaluation, (b) the methodology for the translation of such skills into real engineering outcomes, (c) skills underlying the management and delivery of a research programme and (d) evidence of original research via a thesis. - 4.1.2 Most of the taught programme is expected to be completed in the first two years of study and assessments shall be by written examination or coursework, as prescribed for each individual module. - 4.1.3 All assessments will be evaluated by a Board of Examiners which shall include examiners external to the College.
-A candidate failing any assessment (whether by examination or by coursework) will be permitted to re-enter the assessment for the module in question on one occasion only. - 4.1.4 The award of the EngD will be in part dependent upon the candidate having passed all the compulsory modules and the requisite number of optional modules.
+- 4.1.1 The formal taught part of the EngD programme comprises three elements which provide (a) the underlying fundamental skills for research studies in non-destructive evaluation, (b) the methodology for the translation of such skills into real engineering outcomes, (c) skills underlying the management and delivery of a research programme and (d) evidence of original research via a thesis. - 4.1.2 Most of the taught programme is expected to be completed in the first two years of study and assessments shall be by written examination or coursework, as prescribed for each individual module.

+- 4.1.3 All assessments will be evaluated by a Board of examiners which shall include examiners external to the College.
+A candidate failing any assessment (whether by written paper or by coursework) will be permitted to re-enter the examination for the module in question on one occasion only. - 4.1.4 The award of the EngD will be in part dependent upon the candidate having passed all the compulsory modules and the requisite number of optional modules.